nmsoikat/useful-git-command/git-tag.md

 ### What are git TAGs
 Tagging in git or any other VCS (Version Control System) refers to creating specific points in history for your repository/data.
-This is usually done to mark release points. (ex: v1.0.1)
+This is usually done to mark release points. (ex: v1.0.1) Tag is like a branch but we can not create farther commit from tag

                                                        tag1
 MasterBranch -> commitId1 -> commitId2 -> commitId3 -> commitId4